seinecle/blog/_posts/2028-06-28-evolving-highered-ai.md

 AI is impacting higher education.
 What frames of reference are useful to design the contours of the consequences?

-This blog post builds on the accumulation of [my postings in the last 4 years](https://nocodefunctions.com) on the meanings and consequences of gen AI, right from [my note on the significance of ChatGPT when it was realeased in 2022](https://nocodefunctions.com/blog/chatgpt-consequences/).
+This blog post builds on the accumulation of [my postings in the last 4 years](https://nocodefunctions.com) on the meanings and consequences of gen AI, right from [a note on the significance of ChatGPT when it was realeased in 2022](https://nocodefunctions.com/blog/chatgpt-consequences/).

 # A detour by previous shocks in tech: the web, big data, and MOOCs

-Since 2000, highered has add its fair share of shocks that called for its urgent adaptation, "this or you become obsolete":
+Since 2000, highered has had its fair share of shocks that called for its urgent adaptation:

 1. [2000 and forward] **Internet and the web**